Minghong212/udacity-dand-ab-test/README.md

 # A/B Testing

-This is the sixth project for the Data Analyst Nanodegree and accompanies the [A/B Testing](https://www.udacity.com/course/ab-testing--ud257-nd) course from Udacity.
-In this project we analyze an experiment similar to one performed at Udacity.
-The experiment involves testing for a change in the onboarding process.
-Evaluation metrics are chosen and characterized for the experiment.
-Then analysis is conducted on the results using a variety of statistical techniques.
-Ultimately, we make a launch recommendation based upon upon results and our analysis.
+This was the 6th project in Udacity's Data Analyst Nanodegree.
+The coursework and final project are for the [A/B Testing](https://www.udacity.com/course/ab-testing--ud257-nd) course.
+In this project we analyzed an experiment similar to one performed at Udacity.
+The experiment involved testing for a change in the onboarding process.
+We chose evaluation metrics for the experiment and analyzed results using a variety of statistical techniques.
+Ultimately, we made a launch recommendation based upon the results of our analysis.

-During the analysis phase, I derived a sample size calculator and created a web app which can be seen via this repo:
+During the analysis phase, I derived a sample size calculator.
+The web app can be seen via this repo:

 https://github.com/winkelman/coursera-jhuds-ddp